-In 1991 I had the great pleasure of meeting and interviewing Nusrat Fateh Ali Khan, the world’s greatest singer of qawwali, a devotional vocal style associated with the mystical Islamic practice of Sufism.
+In 1991 I had the great honor of getting to meet and interview Nusrat Fateh Ali Khan, the world’s greatest singer of qawwali, a devotional vocal style associated with the mystical Islamic practice of Sufism.
 Sadly, in 1997, I was tasked with penning his obituary.

 “Phil Ochs was like Lenny Bruce – he just totally uncensored himself.
 He wrote the songs nobody else would.” — Butch Hancock